 Fruit – it’s loaded with vitamins, minerals, antioxidants, and fibre that can help fight disease, boost your immune system, and allow your body to perform at its best.
 Reaching for fruit juice seems like a speedy way to get all the goodness of fruit in a glass, right?
 Let’s take a closer look …

-A trip down the juice isle at the grocery store reveals a world of options!
+A trip down the juice aisle at the grocery store reveals a world of options!
 “Fruit juice”, “fruit drink”, “fruit beverage”, “fruit cocktail” … so what’s in a name?

 Canada's Food Guide provides examples of fruits and vegetables that are part of a healthy diet.
 It includes 100 per cent fruit juice as an option.
 To be labeled as “fruit juice”, a product must be 100 per cent fruit juice.
 Fruit “drinks”, “beverages”, or “cocktails” on the other hand may contain only a small amount of real fruit juice along with added sugars.
 Check out this Guide to Sugars to learn more about natural versus added sugars.